-The investigator will comply with applicable laws/requirements for reporting serious adverse events (SAEs) to the ethics committee(s) (ECs).
+The investigator will comply with applicable laws/requirements for reporting serious adverse events (SAEs), to the ethics committee(s) (ECs)/institutional review boards (IRBs).

-ALL SAEs ARE TO BE REPORTED ON THE ADVERSE EVENT ELECTRONIC CASE REPORT FORM (ECRF) WITHIN 24 HOURS AFTER BECOMING AWARE OF THE EVENT.
+ALL SAES ARE TO BE REPORTED ON THE ADVERSE EVENT ELECTRONIC CASE REPORT FORM (ECRF) WITHIN 24 HOURS AFTER BECOMING AWARE OF THE EVENT.
 IF THE ECRF IS NOT AVAILABLE THEN THE SAE MUST BE REPORTED ON THE SERIOUS ADVERSE EVENT REPORT (SAER) FORM AND TRANSMITTED TO THE MAH TO MEET THE 24 HOUR TIMELINE REQUIREMENT.

 See SAER form for contact information.

 Further details are also available in the study team roster.